ProbablyMark/storefront-backend/README.md

 - Run unit tests: `npm run test`
 - Start server: `npm start`

-- note that you would like to create a user then login to use the token generated for further use of the endpoints
+- note that you would need to create a user then login to use the token generated for further use of the endpoints

 -to create the database :